Action Jackson (2014 film)

-Action Jackson is a 2014 Indian Hindi-language action film directed by Prabhu Deva and produced by Gordhan P. Tanwani and Sunil Lulla.
-The name of the film is borrowed from the 1988 American film of the same name.
+Action Jackson is a 2014 Indian Hindi-language action comedy film directed by Prabhu Deva and produced by Gordhan P. Tanwani and Sunil Lulla.
+The name of the film is borrowed from the 1988 American film.
 It stars Ajay Devgn in a dual role, alongside Yami Gautam, Sonakshi Sinha, Manasvi Mamgai, Kunaal Roy Kapur and Anandaraj.

 Action Jackson was released on 5 December 2014 to negative reviews from critics and bombed at the box office.

 Plot

 In Mumbai, Vishi, a small-time crook who would do anything for money, falls in love with Khushi, a simple HR executive.
 Vishi, who frequently gets involved in fights, publicly beats up a street gangster.
 The gangster later brutally beats up Vishi and easily escapes.
 It is then revealed that the person they had beaten is Jai, Vishi's lookalike, leading them to be badly battered.
 ACP Shirke chases Vishi, who escapes.
 However, Shirke then arrests Jai and hands him over to a group of gangsters led by Pedro, but Jai single-handedly kills them all.
 It is revealed that Jai is AJ, a professional assassin.

 Past: AJ works as a right-hand man for Xavier Fonseca, a crime boss in Bangkok centrally operating in New Delhi and Mumbai.
 He single-handedly rescues Xavier's sister Marina from a bunch of kidnappers.
 Marina soon falls for Jai, but he rejects her as he is married to Anusha.
 An enraged Xavier tries to kill Anusha to get AJ married to Marina, which leaves her brutally injured.
 Jai escapes to India, and he is in the process of getting her treated.

 Present: Vishi spots Jai and soon learns about his past.
 Jai asks Vishi to go to Bangkok disguised as AJ in order to fool Xavier and Marina, while he makes time to get Anusha operated on as she is expecting a baby.
 Vishi agrees to help and goes to Bangkok with his friend Musa.
 Shirke finds AJ's lookalike and tries to inform Xavier, but he is murdered in a style that triggers suspicion in Xavier's mind.
 Upon realizing the situation, Marina tortures Musa to find out the truth, and Musa reveals that Vishi is the one who masqueraded as AJ.
 Xavier hatches a plan to bring AJ to Bangkok by kidnapping Anusha and her child.

 However, it is revealed that Vishi is actually in Mumbai as he and AJ switched their places in the airport at a time after the job was done.
 AJ reaches the spot and kills all of Xavier's henchmen.
 In a fight with Marina, AJ smashes her against the furnace, and Marina is burned alive.
 After killing Xavier, AJ runs away with Anusha.
 Later, the child is revealed to be safe, rescued by one of Xavier's henchmen, Robert.
 AJ and Vishi meet at the airport, and Anusha requests that Vishi marry Khushi soon.